 ► Look at the Support page, which summarizes the help available for computing in the College of Engineering.

 ► The Hering (1220 SC) and Elder (1231 SC) labs are located on the 1st floor of the Seamans Center.
 The 2301 lab is on the 2nd floor near the plaza entrance.
 They are open 24 hours/day, 7 days/week, though the building is not open all that time.
 Your Iowa One ID card is also a prox card and will give you 24x7 access to the Seamans Center and the labs.
-The Henry Electronic Classroom, 1245 SC, is open for lab use when not otherwise scheduled.
+The 1245 SC computer classrooms is open for lab use when not otherwise scheduled.

-► The wireless network is provided by UI Wireless and available throughout the Seamans Center.
+► The eduroam wireless network is provided by ITS and is available throughout the Seamans Center.

 ► If you have a computer (and a modem and communications software) at home, you can log in remotely to the engineering network to access your files or send and receive email.
-Ask the consultant at the Engineering Help Desk for details or read about secure connections.
+Ask the consultant at the Engineering Help Desk for details or read about secure connections and VDI.

 ► Don't share your password with anyone.